braze-inc/braze-docs/_docs/_hidden/other/user_csv_lambda.md

 To get your API key, open the dashboard and scroll down the left navigation section.
 Select **Developer Console** under _Settings_.
 You will need an API key that has permission to post to `users.track` API endpoint.
 If you know one of your API keys supports that endpoint, you can use that key.

-To create a new one, click on `Create New API Key` on the right side of your screen.
+To create a new one, click `Create New API Key`.
 Next, name your API Key and select `users.track` under the _User Data_ endpoints group.
 Scroll down and click on **Save API Key**.

 {% endtab %}
 {% endtabs %}